gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 An example of Protection Engine can be DTLS.

-## SCTP Crypto Chunk Buffering and Flow Control {#buffering}
+## SCTP CRYPTO Chunk Buffering and Flow Control {#buffering}

 Protection Engine and SCTP are asynchronous, meaning that the Protection Engine may deliver the decrypted SCTP Payload to the SCTP Host without respecting the reception order.
 It's up to SCTP Host to reorder the chunks in the reception buffer and to take care of the flow control according to what specified in {{RFC9260}}.
-From SCTP perspective the Crypto Chunk is part of the transport network.
+From SCTP perspective the CRYPTO Chunk is part of the transport network.

 Even though the above allows the implementors to adopt a multithreading design of the Protection Engines, the actual